Amal-N47h/Amal-N47h/README.md

 🌱 Currently learning the art of Cyber Security, constantly leveling up my skills in:
    - Web Application Security 🌐
-   - Network Penetration Testing 🌐
+   - API Penetration Testing 🍸
-   - Malware Analysis 🦠
+   - Mobile Application Testing 📱
    - Cryptography 🔐

 🚀 Aspiring to become a certified Ethical Hacker and a future Cybersecurity Expert. 🎓